UBC-MDS/dsci522_group21/README.md

 One can then open jupyter lab using the link given by the command line output.

+#### docker-compose
 In the second method, to create and run the container, one can run:

 ```bash
 docker-compose up
 ```

 This command will create an image if it does not already exist.
-To open jupyter lab, make sure to use the port `8889`.
 After the user is finished with the analysis, press `Ctrl + C` on the keyboard on the command window, and then run `docker-compose down` to shut down the container.

 =======